Vice President for Student Affairs

 She previously served as assistant vice president for student affairs and director of housing.
 Under Young’s leadership, UMBC’s residence community grew to 4,000 beds, transforming a commuter college to a Carnegie highly residential university.

 As the 2021 chair of the Council of Student Affairs for the Association of Public and Land Grant Universities, Young collaborated with other student affairs leaders across the U.S. to develop and promote practices that enhance students’ experiences and well-being during one of the most challenging times in higher education and student affairs.
-In May 2022, Young received a Fulbright International Education Administrators award and will travel to France for a seminar designed to help U.S. international education professionals and senior higher education officials create empowering connections with their counterparts and higher education systems of other countries.
+In May 2022, Young received a Fulbright International Education Administrators award and will travel to France in October 2022 for a seminar designed to help U.S. international education professionals and senior higher education officials create empowering connections with their counterparts and higher education systems of other countries.
 She was named one of Maryland’s Top 100 Women for 2022 by the Daily Record.

 Young’s work extends to her leadership role as a consultant, trainer, and speaker.
 She has consulted with and conducted training for higher education, nonprofit, and government agencies and has given numerous presentations at professional conferences.
 She is regularly called upon to share insight with the media, recently providing input for the Chronicle of Higher Education Oct.
 2021 student success report and serving as an expert consultant for Times Higher Education’s 2021 Student Success Forum.